Kafka Connect - OData v4 Connectors

 Encrypted communication is supported by using HTTPS.

-The supported authentication type is basic authentication with a username and password.
+The supported authentication types are basic authentication with a username and password and OAuth client credentials flow.

 Service entity set configuration